oriel-hub/api/docs/response.rst

 Example Responses
 =================

-*(Note that all the below examples are nicely formatted, the actual format will not have the whitespace.)*
+*(Note that all the below examples are nicely formatted, the actual response will not have the whitespace, unless you are using the web interface.)*

 In response to ``/openapi/documents/A12345/short`` with ``Accept: application/json`` we get::